Dilemma (Nelly song)

 "Dilemma" is a song by American rapper Nelly featuring American singer Kelly Rowland.
 It was released on June 25, 2002, as the second single from the former's second studio album, Nellyville (2002).
 The song also appeared on Rowland's debut solo studio album, Simply Deep (2002).
-An R&B ballad, the song consists of a high-pitched intonation and call and response, and contains an interpolation of Patti LaBelle's 1983 song "Love, Need and Want You".
+An R&B ballad, the mid-tempo song consists of a high-pitched intonation and call and response, and contains an interpolation of Patti LaBelle's 1983 song "Love, Need and Want You".
 The lyrics describe a man infatuated with a woman committed in an existing relationship.
 "Dilemma" was written by Nelly, Antoine "Bam" Macon and Ryan Bowser, alongside the "Love, Need and Want You" writers, Kenneth Gamble and Bunny Sigler.

 "Dilemma" received generally favorable reviews from music critics, who praised the duet's emotional balance.
 It peaked at number one on the US Billboard Hot 100 for 10 non-consecutive weeks, after it replaced Nelly's previous single "Hot in Herre" on the chart.
 The song also topped the charts in the United Kingdom, Australia, Ireland, and Germany.
 "Dilemma" won an award for Best Rap/Sung Performance and was nominated for Record of the Year at the 45th Annual Grammy Awards.
 An accompanying music video was directed by Benny Boom and released in September 2002.
 It was filmed on Colonial Street with appearances by Larry Hughes and Patti LaBelle, and depicts Nelly attracted towards his new neighbor Rowland despite the latter being in a relationship.